How To Stop Fighting With Your Husband In 2023 (5 Best Ways)

-If you talk to your husban when you are angry you will say things that you might not mean to say.
-Words said in the heat of the moment tend to cause a lot of pain and not necessarily be accurate.
+If you talk to your husband angrily, you will say things you might not mean to say.
+Words said in the heat of the moment tend to cause much pain and are not necessarily accurate.

 Try to wait at least 2 hours after a disturbance before speaking up.
-This will give you the chance to calm down and speak more clearly.
-If you can talk calmly about exactly what you are upset about then you will be more likely to be able to work it out and not let the quarrel escalate.
+This will give you a chance to calm down and speak more clearly.
+If you can talk calmly about precisely what you are upset about, then you will be more likely to be able to work it out and not let the quarrel escalate.

 Also, don’t pick a known stressful time to talk, like during bedtime or just after work.
-Try to pick a time when you are both calm and can approach the conversation with good energy instead of bad.
-I know calm time can be hard to find but when properly motivated you can find it.
+Pick a time when you are calm and can approach the conversation with good energy instead of evil.
+Calm time can be hard to find, but you can find it when adequately motivated.

 #2 – Do not attack.